jackzellweger/ligo-binning/README.md

 # Instrument Sensitivity

 At these simultaneously extreme microscopic and microscopic scales, instrument sensitivity depends a lot on the precision and quality of your hardware and your software.
-A lot can chan

 # The Software